OSGConnect/connectbook/start/roadmap.md

 # Getting Help

 See our [Get Help page](12000084585) for all the different ways you can reach the OSG Facilitation team.
-Our goal is to enable you to scale up your computing, so we want to hear from you if you have any questions about using OSG Connect.
+Our purpose is to assist you with achieving your computational goals, so we want to hear from you if you have any questions about using Open Science Pool resources.